pavle-baljevic/QA-Analyst/README.md

 # QA-Analyst
-Introduction to basic QA knowhow and coding skillset
+Introduction to basic QA knowhow and coding skill-set